samanipour/Operating-Systems/Labs/Lab-8/README.md

 after each square bracket.
 Without these, an error message occurs.

-In addition to determining whether two strings are equal or not equal to each other, you might also find the -n option useful.2 This option determines whether a string is not empty, which is useful when testing user input.
+In addition to determining whether two strings are equal or not equal to each other, you might also find the -n option useful.This option determines whether a string is not empty, which is useful when testing user input.

 ### Testing user input